vetienne74/hpcscan/README.md

 Version      | Description | Release date
 ------------ | ----------- | ------------
-1.0          | Initial     | Nov 28, 2020
+1.0          | Initial version with test modes Baseline, CacheBlk and NEC_SCA  | Nov 28, 2020
-1.1          | On going porting to Cuda and OpenAcc | Coming soon
+1.1          | On going work on test modes OpenAcc and Cuda | Coming soon

 # Have fun!